 Diets composed entirely of vegetable matter are not nutritionally adequate for cats, even if such diets are sufficiently palatable to be readily eaten.
 Nor should cats be fed a diet solely of fresh meat (including fish), as the required minerals and other nutrients will not be provided.

-A balanced diet is important as cats have specific nutrient requirements and sensitivities; e.g. excessive feeding of liver will cause Vitamin A toxicity problems.
+A balanced diet is important as cats have specific nutrient requirements and sensitivities for example, excessive feeding of liver will cause Vitamin A toxicity problems.
 If not feeding a commercial cat food to your cat, seek veterinary advice to ensure a properly balanced diet is being provided for your cat.

-Cats have differing nutritional requirements depending on their stage of life, amount of exercise and physiological needs, e.g. during growth (kittens), pregnancy, lactation (kittens suckling), old age and cold weather.
+Cats have differing nutritional requirements depending on their stage of life, amount of exercise and physiological needs — during growth (kittens), pregnancy, lactation (kittens suckling), old age and cold weather.
 They may require food of differing nutritional value rather than just a greater or lesser volume.
 As a guide the feeding instructions on the can or pack can be followed.

 It is important that the body condition of pregnant or lactating queens is maintained within the ideal body weight range to avoid the development of metabolic diseases.
 Lactating queens usually have increased nutritional requirements to enable them to maintain body weight while feeding kittens and need to be carefully monitored.

 Kittens have special feeding requirements and require more food (per kilogram of body weight) because in addition to requiring energy for maintenance and activity they need extra nutrients for growth.
 A number of small meals need to be provided daily as their daily requirement of food is greater than their stomach can accept in one feed.
-Ideally kittens up to 12 weeks of age should be fed 3-4 meals a day, from 12 weeks to 6 months 2-3 meals a day and from 6 months 1-2 meals a day.
+Ideally kittens up to 12 weeks of age should be fed 3 to 4 meals a day, from 12 weeks to 6 months 2 to 3 meals a day and from 6 months 1 to 2 meals a day.

 Kittens should be fed on commercial kitten food or a balanced diet specially formulated and discussed with a veterinarian to ensure all nutrient requirements are being met.
-Poor nutrition during this growth stage can create health/skeletal problems in later life.
+Poor nutrition during this growth stage can create health or skeletal problems in later life.

 Cats and especially kittens can be lactose intolerant so feeding cow's milk is not recommended.
 If giving milk to a cat it should be lactose free milk designed for cats.